 Do not sign any forms with the insurance company until you have all the information you need to make an informed decision to protect your future for you and your family.
 It is not the insurance adjuster’s job to give you legal advice or help you.
 Once you’re hurt on the job, you’re on your own.

 Not to mention that the average insurance adjuster's salary in the United States is $60,990.
 That salary for all the stress of managing literally hundreds of files, all the stress of limiting people's benefits and protecting the bottom line at all costs.
 You can bet that most insurance adjusters are not happy to help you.

-Request your FREE copy of our book Protect Your Rights: The Injured Worker’s Guide to DC Workers’ Compensation, written by Attorney Frank Kearney, an experienced Board Certified workers compensation attorney.
+Request your FREE copy of our book Protect Your Rights: The Ultimate Guide to DC Workers’ Compensation, written by Attorney Frank Kearney, an experienced Board Certified workers compensation attorney.

 We provide valuable resources to workers who were injured on the job in DC, Maryland, or Virginia to help you avoid mistakes that could hurt your claim.
 Call us at (202) 393-3320 to request our free books, guides and reports we have published on workers compensation that can help prepare you for your workers compensation adjuster.